Redocly/redocly-cli/docs/commands/lint.md

 Option | Type | Description
 -- | -- | --
-entrypoints | array | Array of API definition filenames that need to be linted.
-See [the Entrypoints section](#entrypoints) for more options.
+apis | array | Array of API definition filenames that need to be linted.
+See [the Apis section](#apis) for more options.
 --config | string | Specify path to the [configuration file](#custom-configuration-file).
 --extends | array | [Extend a specific configuration](#extend-configuration) (defaults or config file settings).
 --format | string | Format for the output.<br />**Possible values:** `codeframe`, `stylish`, `json`, `checkstyle`, `codeclimate`.